Coordinate recognition: General theory, Groups, and other surprises: Introduction

-Both of the above questions admit partial, yet substantive answers when considering whether or not our reduced product is composed of structures from a class which \emph{recognizes coordinates}.
-The notion of a class of structures of the same language recognizing coordinates (Definition~\ref{D.recognizes-coordinates}) was isolated in \cite{de2023trivial}.
-There, it was proved that if a class $\fC$ recognizes coordinates, then forcing axioms imply that isomorphisms between reduced products of structures from $\fC$ over the Fr\' echet ideal $\Fin$ are `trivial'.
-By trivial, we mean that every such isomorphism between reduced products can be lifted by a bijection $\pi$ between cofinite sets and isomorphisms $f_i\colon \cN_i\to \cM_{\pi(i)}$ (\cite[Theorem~7]{de2023trivial}).
 The use of additional set-theoretic axioms is necessary because the Continuum Hypothesis implies that reduced products over $\Fin$ are saturated and so isomorphism between reduced products reduces to elementary equivalence.
 On the other hand, some classes of structures do not recognize coordinates.
 In \cite[Theorem~1]{de2024saturation} it was proved that if a reduced product of countable structures over $\Fin$ has a stable theory, then it is saturated \emph{provably in ZFC}.
-In particular, such reduced product has $2^{2^{\aleph_0}}$ automorphisms and (since there are at most $2^{\aleph_0}$ trivial automorphisms for any reasonable definition of `trivial') the underlying class of structures cannot recognize coordinates.
+In particular, such a reduced product has $2^{2^{\aleph_0}}$ automorphisms and (since there are at most $2^{\aleph_0}$ trivial automorphisms for any reasonable definition of `trivial') the underlying class of structures cannot recognize coordinates.

 Consequently, whether a class of structures recognizes coordinates determines the rigidity behavior associated with reduced products from that particular class.
 We continue the study of this property and our results proceed in two directions: general theory and examples with an emphasis on groups.
 First, we prove that recognizing coordinates is necessarily witnessed by a first-order condition.
 In the introduction to \cite[\S 2.2]{de2023trivial} it was pointed out that a satisfactory proof that a theory recognizes coordinates would proceed by proving the equivalence of \eqref{1.A} and \eqref{2.A} of Theorem~\ref{T.A} below.
 The equivalence of recognizing coordinates with \eqref{3.A} provides an even more palpable (and necessary) criterion for recognizing coordinates (all natural classes of structures are full, see Definition~\ref{Def.Full}; for the definition and relevance of $h$-formulas see~\S\ref{S.h-formulas}).